sciris/sciris/docs/tutorials/index.rst

 These tutorials illustrate the main features of Sciris.
 They roughly make the most sense in the order listed, but can be done in any order.
 Each one should take a few minutes to skim through, or 15-30 minutes to go through in detail.
 Each tutorial contains a link to an interactive version running on `Binder <http://mybinder.org>`_.

 Questions?
-Reach out to us at info@sciris.org.
+Did you complete all the tutorials and want to claim your free "I Am A Scirientist" t-shirt?† Reach out to us at info@sciris.org.

 .. grid:: 2
     :gutter: 4